 While traditional savings accounts are a safe bet, you won’t be garnering the interest you could with an online account.

 Because online banks don’t have brick-and-mortar establishments to fund, they charge lower fees and pay higher interest rates.

 The top online high-interest savings accounts offer high returns, little to no fees, and functionality.
 Many of those accounts come with mobile banking features, allotted numbers of transfers, access to the banks’ ATMs, and customer support.

 If you’re looking to safely store your savings without the risk that often accompanies investments but still get a solid return and easy access to your funds, a high-yield savings account is your top choice.

-Certificates of deposit are another low-risk short term savings option which you might want to consider.
+Certificates of deposit are another low-risk, short-term savings option that you might want to consider.

-CDs come in terms, like 1, 2,3, or 5 years.
+CDs are locked in for a set period, such as six months, one, two, three, or five years.
 The only catch with a CD is that your money has to stay there until the account reaches maturity at the end of its term.

 To make even more money with your certificates of deposit, I recommend a strategy of CD laddering.

 Laddering your CDs allows you to access some of your money and earn a higher profit on interest.
 With a 5-year CD ladder, you invest in a 1, 2,3,4, and 5-year CD, meaning you’re never more than a year away from getting your savings.